 When plans were being made to construct the office building nearly a decade ago, 'green' was the goal.
 State of the art heating and cooling, skylights, solar panels and motion-sensitive fluorescent lights were all built into the design to keep energy costs down.
 But perhaps the most cutting-edge innovation was the water system.
 At that time, no large office building in Madison had ever used recycled water, but for MWU, the new technology was essential.
 It helped solve a problem of wasted water the Utility had been grappling with for years.

 "We were testing meters and flushing 250 to 300 thousand gallons of water down the sewer every year," says Larson, explaining that MWU's meter shop routinely runs water through meters that are being built or repaired to ensure they're working properly.

 "That's perfectly good water.
-There was definitely the attitude, 'Let's stop this," he recalls.
+There was definitely the attitude of, 'Let's stop this,'" he recalls.